 Though we matured slightly as we aged, we always had the intangible sense that Canada was just better.
 In high school, every Monday morning during assembly we mumbled “O Canada” under our breaths and stared awkwardly at the floor during the French verses that no one really knew.
 We were proud to be Canadian.
 We were proud to be proud, but not too proud like our southerly neighbors.
-We were proud that our history books taught not only Canadian history but also touched upon a variety of cultures around the world.

 That is not to say that we were perfect; far from it.
 One of my friends in high school confessed to me that her family was Muslim and made me promise not to tell anyone.
 Though she was pale-skinned and wore no traditional Muslim clothing, she was worried about the stigma that came with her religion.
 Furthermore, the school I went to from kindergarten to Grade 12 was not particularly racially, socially or economically diverse.
 Roughly half of the students were white and the other half were a mix of Chinese, Japanese, and Korean with a few exceptions.
 In my senior year European history class, only two of twenty students were religious.
 Despite the way that Canada is often represented as a bastion of multiculturalism and equality in the media, I cannot say that growing up Canadian has made me a particularly worldly person.
 In fact, I doubt that most Canadians gave much thought to the merits of Canada’s reputation before the past few months.